wp-plugins/kalendas/readme.txt

 2. Decompress kalendas.zip and upload `/kalendas/` to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the __Plugins__ menu in WordPress
 4. Configure Kalendas to set your time range.
-5. Add the widget into your side bar, each with your Calendar RSS or XML descriptor (see screenshots for an infogram).
+5. Add the widget into your side bar, each with your Calendar RSS or XML descriptor.
-6. Add the tag [kalendas:title,source] in pages or posts where you want an event list (see screenshots for an infogram).
+6. Add the tag [kalendas:title,source] in a page or post where you want an event list.

 == Frequently Asked Questions ==